jg-digital-media/jgdm-100DaysOfCode/work/working.md

 ```

 + Props
-  + component and element can receive a list of attributes called properties (or props).
+  + Components and elements can receive a list of attributes called properties (or props).

   + Props are used to get data into a component.
 (Pass data to a component).
 They look like HTML attributes.